Using Courseload eTexts

 Note: By default, instructors can view all student

-remove an instructor's access to annotations, click
+to annotations, click

 Settings window that appears, select

-All students in the
+All students in the class

 Viewing highlights, annotations, and sticky notes

-do so, under "Showing Notes From", select
+you, under "Showing Notes From", select

 Select a Class; if you choose the latter, select a class from